ABILENE f English (Rare)From a place name mentioned briefly in the New Testament. It is probably from Hebrew

 vernus "of spring".

-LAYTON m EnglishFrom a surname that was originally derived from the name of English towns meaning
+Layton m EnglishFrom a surname that was originally derived from the name of English towns meaning

 "town with a leek garden" in Old English.
+Like similar-sounding names such as

-LEI (2) m & f ChineseFrom Chinese
+Lei 2 m & f ChineseFrom Chinese

 磊 (lěi) meaning "pile of stones" (which is typically masculine) or